alpluspluss/ember/README.md

 amount of time and effort into creating it.
 Therefore, please do not expect all the components in this project to be completed.

+- Aarch64 backend covered around 70% of AArch64 instructions with extensions.

-As of the time I am writing this, I am designing the language semantics and syntax in which can be read [here](https://github.com/alpluspluss/ember/tree/main/ash/docs) in order to understand design decisions on the language.
+As of the time I am writing this, I am designing the language semantics and syntax in which can be read [here](https://github.com/alpluspluss/ember/tree/main/docs/ash-man.md) in order to understand design decisions on the language.
 As for the code optimization and object file generation, [sparkle](https://github.com/alpluspluss/ember/tree/main/sparkle) , alongside its subsystems (will) handles all of these operations.